B4UDW3RK5/beatTAI/README.md

  Swiss time (UTC+1) which outside of countries in that timezone means very little and is impractical.

-     I half-jokingly [posted on the Fediverse](https://hackers.town/@cat/107951155969547130) that I wanted a new .beat time aligned to UTC instead of UTC+1, and was met with some small discussion about aligning it to [International Atomic Time](https://en.wikipedia.org/wiki/International_Atomic_Time) (TAI) instead and, well, here we are: beatTAI or .tai for short.
+     I half-jokingly <a href="https://hackers.town/@cat/107951155969547130">posted on the Fediverse</a> that I wanted a new .beat time aligned to UTC instead of UTC+1, and was met with some small discussion about aligning it to <a href="https://en.wikipedia.org/wiki/International_Atomic_Time">International Atomic Time</a> (TAI) instead and, well, here we are: beatTAI or .tai for short.